 During her career Emma has worked with diverse stakeholders, including bilateral donor agencies, UN agencies, international and national NGOs, networks, national consultants and leading academic institutions including the Institute of Development Studies (IDS), UK.

-She is currently a senior researcher with the DFID VAWG helpdesk and an independent consultant.
-Her consultancy work over the past two years has included supporting peer research projects on the links between HIV and VAW in the UK, Latin America and the MENA region, development of a policy position paper on gender-based violence for Voluntary Service Overseas and programme mappings for Frontline AIDS and Islamic Relief Worldwide.
+She is currently a researcher with the GBV AoR helpdesk and an independent consultant.
+Her consultancy work over the past five years has included supporting peer research projects on the links between HIV and VAW in the UK, Latin America and the MENA region, SRHR programme mapping for Frontline AIDS and a gender audit for Islamic Relief Worldwide.
+She has also developed guidance on a various topics including SRHR advocacy in restrictive settings for Plan International, gender transformative approaches for Frontline AIDS and addressing violence against women and girls in maternity care settings for the FCDO.

 In her role at SDDirect Emma managed and provided senior research inputs into a variety of projects.
 They include the development of an M&E framework for gender mainstreaming into research programmes of the CGIAR Consortium of International Agricultural Research Centers, an annual review of the Girl Hub, strategy development for a women’s origination in Saudi Arabia and an evaluation of the progress of Frontline AIDS (formerly International HIV/AIDS Alliance) on the intermediate goals of their international Strategy.
 She was also lead writer for a 2015 landmark research report on Men and Masculinities in Nigeria for the DFID Voices for Change Nigeria programme and a literature review on access to treatment for Women living with HIV for UN Women.